consensus-shipyard/ipc/README.md

 ## Building

-To build the IPC Agent you need to have Rust installed in your environment.
+To build the `ipc-cli` you need to have Rust installed in your environment.
 We currently use Rust `stable` (as described in the `toolchain`).
 You can look for instructions on [how to run Rust and rustup following this link](https://www.rust-lang.org/tools/install).

 >💡 According to the operating system you are running, you may have to install additional dependencies not installed in your system to follow these instructions like `build-essential`, `libssl-dev`, `git`, `curl`, and `pkg-config`.
 If something fails while building the binaries double-check these dependencies.